 Over the Moon About Books…

 READ: Papa, Please Get the Moon for Me by Eric Carle, another classic children’s author.
-In this story the different phases of the moon are prominently featured and that’s what the following activity will highlight.
+In this story the different phases of the moon are prominently featured.
+The moon and its phases are what the following activity will highlight.

 Enrich the Learning: The Night Sky…

-This NIGHT SKY activity is a month-long activity that’ll track how many nights the moon is visible and reveal its phases.
+A month-long activity, this NIGHT SKY activity, will track how many nights the moon is visible and reveal its phases.

 Night Sky month chart–add dates